yisiox/tp/docs/DeveloperGuide.md

 Assets are created when the user invokes the `add`, `edit` or `asset` commands specifying an asset is to be associated with person.

-The following sequence diagram shows how an `add` command specifying creating a contact responsible for a 'rangefinder' asset interacts with the classes in `Logic` and `Model`.
+The following sequence diagram shows how an `add` command specifying creating a contact responsible for a 'pen' asset interacts with the classes in `Logic` and `Model`.

 <puml src="diagrams/AddSequenceDiagram.puml"/>

-The follow sequence diagram expands on the process of creating a person with assets referenced in the above sequence diagram.
+The follow sequence diagram expands on the process of creating a person with assets referenced in the above diagram.

 <puml src="diagrams/PersonWithAssetsSequenceDiagram.puml"/>

 #### Design Considerations